-- Elective home education.
+- Building strong relationships with families, listening to, and understanding barriers to attendance and working with families to remove them. - Sharing information and work collaboratively with other schools in the area, the local authority, and other partners when absence is at risk of becoming persistent or severe. - A school improvement priority focused on improving school attendance across the board, following impact of the pandemic, including increased education for parents, reviews of approved absence, intensive attendance monitoring and local authority liaison to support families' persistent absence in our setting and other education providers - Local authority partners include Derby Education Welfare webpages and Derbyshire Education Welfare Service webpages - Elective home education.
 Where a parent/carer has expressed their intention to remove a child from school with a view to educating at home, the school will seek to co-ordinate a meeting with the parents/carers, Local Authority, and other key professionals where possible.
-This would be before a final decision has been made, to ensure the parents/carers have considered what is in the best interests of each child and is particularly important where a child has SEND, is vulnerable, and/or has a social worker or is vulnerable.
-Where a child is taken off roll, we will inform the Local Authority of the deletion from our admission register via the system outlined on the Derby or Derbyshire Education Welfare webpages. - Children who require mental health support.
+This would be before a final decision has been made, to ensure the parents/carers have considered what is in the best interests of each child and is a legal requirement as all children have SEND, are vulnerable, and/or has a social worker or is vulnerable.
+The local authority should review the education health and care plan with parents/carers.
+Where a child is taken off roll, we will inform the Local

+Authority of the deletion from our admission register via the system outlined on the Derby or Derbyshire Education Welfare webpages.

+• Children who require mental health support.
 The school has an important role to play in supporting the well-being and mental health of our learners.
 Mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect, or exploitation.
 We have clear systems and processes in place for identifying possible emotional well-being issues and mental health problems, seek advice from external agencies where appropriate and have clear referral and accountability systems.
-Please the school wellbeing polciy for further information.